Oklahoma April 29, 2016

 3. Keystone Ancient Forest, Sand Springs

 For an impressive trek, take your friends/family hiking in this ancient forest.
 Many of the post oak and cedar trees range between 300-500 years old.
 The National Conservatory said, "It is one of the last great places on earth."
 You could even spot deer, mountain lions and bobcats along the way.
 The hike only takes about an hour.
-Open hiking days are on Saturdays on select dates in 2016.
+Open hiking days are on Saturdays on select dates each year.

 For a charming, small town full of Oklahoma history, head to Guthrie's downtown district - the largest Historic Preservation District in the country.
 You can tour the town on a trolley, shop in the many quaint stores, and stay in one of the many Victorian bed and breakfasts.